Introduction

 Outcome

-The project reduced the company’s data centre energy consumption by 30% and decreased carbon emissions by 50,000 tonnes annually.
-The cost savings from reduced energy use provided a return on investment within two years.
+The project resulted in a 30% reduction in energy consumption at the company’s data centres and a 50,000-tonne annual decrease in carbon emissions.
+The cost savings from reduced energy use led to a return on investment within two years.

 Non-profit organisation example